SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PreRequisites.md

 [Securing your Helm Installation](//helm.sh/docs/using_helm/#securing-your-helm-installation ) provides an overview of the Tiller-related security issues and recommended best practices.

-Particularly, the [Role-based Access Control section of the Helm documentation](//helm.sh/docs/using_helm/#role-based-access-control) provides options that should be used in recent RBAC-enabled Kubernetes environments (v1.6+).
+Particularly, the [Role-based Access Control section of the Helm documentation](//helm.sh/docs/using_helm/#role-based-access-control) provides options that should be used in RBAC-enabled Kubernetes environments (v1.6+).

 **Update Link**
 It is also possible to [use Helm v2 as a templating engine only, with no Tiller deployed](Ref to Solace HowTo), however Helm will not be able to manage your Kubernetes rollouts lifecycle.